Working with Components

 Create a Storybook story for the component (refer to the "Using Storybook" section below).

-To display the red asterisk for required props, for instance, children
+To display the red asterisk for required props, for instance,

 and show the prop type in Storybook, you can update the component's prop definition by adding a description using the JSDoc syntax.